-- medical bills for any visits and costs associated with the injuries being treated by medical professionals, which include therapists
+- Medical bills for any visits and costs associated with the injuries being treated by medical professionals, which include therapists

-- lost wages, which refer to those that a victim of a car crash lost as a result of the injuries sustained and the healing time
+- Lost wages, which refer to those that a victim of a car crash lost as a result of the injuries sustained and the healing time

-- loss of earning capacity, which refers to the losses that a victim of a car crash experiences as a result of debilitating injuries, such as PTSD, that inhibit a victim’s ability to earn an income
+- Loss of earning capacity, which refers to the losses that a victim of a car crash experiences as a result of debilitating injuries, such as PTSD, that inhibit a victim’s ability to earn an income

-Non-economic damages after an accident include compensation, and more:
+Non-economic damages after an accident include:

-- pain and suffering, which refer to the emotional losses under which PTSD would be listed under
+- Pain and suffering, which refer to the emotional losses under which PTSD would be listed under

-- loss of quality of life, which is something that PTSD can greatly affect as it affects every aspect of a victim’s day-to-day living
+- Loss of quality of life, which is something that PTSD can greatly affect as it affects every aspect of a victim’s day-to-day living

-- loss of consortium, which refers to the inability to engage in sexual relationships or bare children
+- Loss of consortium, which refers to the inability to engage in sexual relationships or bare children